People with borderline personality disorder fear rejection and abandonment, partly because they do not want to be alone.

 Also, symptoms must have begun by early adulthood.

-General treatment Treatment Personality disorders are long-lasting, pervasive patterns of thinking, perceiving, reacting, and relating that cause the person significant distress and/or impair the person's ability to function... read more of borderline personality disorder is the same as that for all personality disorders.
+The general principles for treatment Treatment Personality disorders are mental health conditions that involve long-lasting, pervasive patterns of thinking, perceiving, reacting, and relating that cause the person significant distress and/or... read more of borderline personality disorder are the same as those for all personality disorders.

 Identifying and treating coexisting disorders is important for effective treatment of borderline personality disorder.